- CLASS: Mammalia (Mammals)

 Lions have been living at the San Diego Zoo Safari Park since it opened in 1972.
 In 2004, the Safari Park’s Lion Camp opened with six adorable six-month-old Transvaal lion cubs newly arrived from a facility in Africa.
 Lion Camp looks like a bit of African habitat, so guests get to see lots of natural lion behaviors, watching the cats as they romp in the grass, explore the logs and rocks, or sit and watch the antelope, giraffes, and rhinos in the nearby African Plains savanna habitat.
 Guests can come right up to the large glass panels for some eye-to-eye moments with the beasts.
 Lion Camp is currently home to three of those original six cubs: male Izu and two females, Oshana and Mina.
 Many of their 18 surviving cubs from over the years are now residing in other zoos.
 Another of the original six Lion Camp residents, female Etosha, who spent many years at the San Diego Zoo's Elephant Odyssey, recently returned to the Safari Park.

 The lions at both the Zoo and the Safari Park have learned behaviors that help our wildlife care specialists take care of them.
 The lions know their names, so when lion care specialists need to look at a particular lion, they can call that cat.
 This also comes in handy when it’s time for the lions to go to their indoor areas at night.
-Special clickers and meat treats let the cats know when they have done what was asked, like stand up against the glass so a lion care specialist can see their paws and belly.
+Wildlife care specialists teach the cats to stand up against the glass, so the lion care specialist can examine their paws and belly.
 If a lion has an injury, they can spot it right away.

-Life for our lions is filled with new and unexpected experiences, just like it would be for them in the wild; however, it's up to their care team to provide the big cats with those experiences by offering them a variety of things to sniff, taste, or play with.
+Life for our lions is filled with new and unexpected experiences.
+It's up to their care team to provide the big cats with those experiences by offering them a variety of things to sniff, taste, or play with.
 We call this enrichment.
-Lion care specialists often place interesting scents in their exhibit, found in such items as wood shavings from wildlife bedding, herbs like cloves or cinnamon rubbed on a rock, or fox urine sprayed on a wall.
-Food enrichment can include large, blocks of ice, like a huge popsicle, filled with chunks of meat, called “meat-sicles,” or whole fish—a “fish-sicle”!
+Lion care specialists often place interesting scents in their habitat, found in such items as wood shavings from wildlife bedding, herbs like cloves or cinnamon rubbed on a rock, or fox urine sprayed on a wall.
+Food enrichment can include large, blocks of ice, like a huge popsicle, filled with chunks of meat, called “meat-sicles,” or whole prey items.
 Cardboard boxes, palm fronds, and feed sacks make great toys, too.
 And the lions love to play with large, heavy-duty plastic balls, rolling, tossing, and even pouncing on them, all in good fun.
-Thanks to their wildlife care specialists and trainers, there is never a dull day.
+Thanks to their wildlife care specialists, there is never a dull day.

 A 27-foot-tall bronze sculpture of Rex, the lion whose roar inspired the creation of the San Diego Zoo in 1916, stands at the Zoo entrance.
 It honors the iconic status of lions in San Diego Zoo history and makes for a memorable photo opportunity for guests.
 To San Diegans, lions are symbolic of “their” zoo.
 Long may they reign!